pnnl/hexwatershed/install/readme.md

 cmake can be installed through a package manager.
 If you are on a Linux HPC, you administration should have already installed in most cases.

-If you are on a Mac computer, cmake can be installed through brew.
+If you are on a Mac computer, cmake can be installed through Homebrew (https://brew.sh/).

 ## GCC
 GCC is the compiler used to compile the source code.